CaoYuchen/caoyuchen.github.io/portfolio/index.md

 ## Photography & Painting:

 I used to be a part-time photographer for 2 years, my main focuses are tourism-propaganda landscapes and after-processed portraits.
-Being a great fan of Japanese animation, I sometimes draw characters in animation.
+Being a great fan of Japanese animation, I sometimes draw characters from animation.
 Examples are like:

 <center>
 {% capture images %}